Oritse J. Uku

 Operational Resilience as Strategy

-Regulation as the ground condition — and resilience as the discipline that lets an enterprise absorb pressure without losing shape.
+Regulation as the ground condition — and resilience as the discipline that lets an enterprise stay within tolerance through severe but plausible disruption.

 The Resilience Body of Work